DmitryLapshov/convertTrx2html/README.md

-convertTrx2html
+convertTrx2html.pl
 ===============

-A simple tool to convert VS2012 trx files into html properly displayed by gmail web interfaces
+A simple tool to convert VS2012 Unit Test Results '.trx' files into html which would be properly displayed by Gmail web interfaces.

+Usage:
+perl convertTrx2html.pl path/to/abc.trx

+It produces HTML code with inline styles to be properly displayed by Gmail.